Chapter 6 : AI Agents

 The agentic system's code model agentic flows in terms of:

-- Prompt-Chaining: Decomposes a task into sequential subtasks, where each step builds on previous results.
+- Multi-LLM Workflows- Prompt-Chaining: Decomposes a task into sequential subtasks, where each step builds on previous results.

 - Parallelization: Distributes independent subtasks across multiple LLMs for concurrent processing.